 Corona Virus Pandemic as Force Majeure in International Contracts

 The recent outbreak of COVID-19 and the precautions to prevent the disease from further spreading to populations have had important implications for international contracts.
-In particular, the disruptions faced by a large number of manufacturer/contractors in fulfilling their contractual commitments caused by the outbreak have once again brought the “force majeure” issue to the forefront of the legal agenda all over the world.
-In this information note, implications of the COVID-19 outbreak from the perspective of force majeure is presented along with recommendations to businesses, whose performance of their contractual obligations are impeded by the outbreak.
+In particular, the disruptions faced by a large number of manufacturers/contractors in fulfilling their contractual commitments caused by the outbreak have once again brought the “force majeure” issue to the forefront of the legal agenda all over the world.
+In this information note, implications of the COVID-19 outbreak from the perspective of force majeure are presented along with recommendations to businesses, whose performance of their contractual obligations are impeded by the outbreak.

 2. “Force Majeure” Clauses